Characterization of Two-Particle Interference by Complementarity: The Hong-Ou-Mandel effect

-\emph{The Hong-Ou-Mandel effect}--- We briefly introduce the HOM experiment.
-Two identical particles emerge from two spatially separated sources A and B, in the states $|\psi_A\rangle$ and $|\psi_B\rangle$ (see FIG. \ref{HOMexpt}).
-Assuming that the particles are bosons, the two-particle state is written as
+We briefly introduce the HOM experiment.
+Two identical particles emerge from two spatially separated sources A and B, in the states $|\psi_A\rangle$ and $|\psi_B\rangle$ (see Fig. \ref{HOMexpt}).
+Assuming that the particles are bosons, the two-particle state is the following symmetrized state

 where the labels 1,2 are particle labels.
-The two particles are split by the 50-50 beam-splitter BS, and reach the detectors $D_1,D_2$.
+The two particles are split by the 50-50 beam-splitter BS, and reach the \emph{fixed} detectors $D_1,D_2$.

 Now let us assume that there exists another degree of freedom by which the particles from the two sources can be distinguished.
-This degree of freedom belongs to the particles e.g. polarization in the case of photons.
+This degree of freedom belongs to the particles e.g. polarization in the case of photons, and spin in the case of neutrons.
 The combined state of the two particles, and the additional degree of freedom, can be written as

 where $|d_A\rangle, |d_B\rangle$ are two states of the additional degree of freedom, which are assumed to be normalized, but not necessarily orthogonal.
 If one could distinguish between the state $|d_A\rangle, |d_B\rangle$, finding a state (say) $|d_A\rangle$ would tell one that the particular particle came from source A. Since there are two identical particles involved, the additional degree of freedom has to be attached to the particle itself.
-One cannot have an external path marking device because when the particle moves away from the path-marker, there is no way to tell which of the two identical particles is correlated to the path marker.
+It should be emphasized here that one cannot have an external path marking device, like that used in single particle which-way experiments, because when the particles move away from the path-marker, there is no way to tell which of the two identical particles is correlated to the path marker.
 That is the reason why, for two-particle interference, it does not make sense to talk of path distinguishability.
 One can only distinguish between the two particles based on some degree of freedom of the particle.
 The connection between particle distinguishability and coherence of the two-particle system has been explored before \cite{Castellini}.

 The effect of the beam-splitter on the two states is as follows: $U|\psi_A\rangle = \tfrac{1}{\sqrt{2}}(|D_1\rangle-|D_2\rangle)$ and $U|\psi_B\rangle = \tfrac{1}{\sqrt{2}}(|D_1\rangle+|D_2\rangle)$, where $|D_1\rangle,|D_2\rangle$ are the states of a particle at the detectors $D_1$ and $|D_2$, respectively.
 Using this, the two-particle state, after the particles pass through the beam-splitter, can be written as